 Strange But True Ending, Explained

-‘Strange But True’ is genre-bending cinema that seems to oscillate between supernatural thriller and neo-noir fiction.
-Directed by Rowan Athale and adapted from an eponymous novel from John Searles, it tells the story of Melissa Moody, a young girl who gets pregnant under mysterious circumstances.
-Starring the ever-delightful Margaret Qualley, Nick Robinson, Amy Ryan and Greg Kinnear in pivotal roles, ‘Strange But True’ makes for an eerie, yet thoughtful watch.
+‘Strange But True’ is genre-bending cinema that oscillates between supernatural thriller and neo-noir fiction.
+Directed by Rowan Athale and adapted from an eponymous novel by John Searles, it tells the story of Melissa Moody, a young girl who gets pregnant under mysterious circumstances.
+Starring the ever-delightful Margaret Qualley, Nick Robinson, Amy Ryan, and Greg Kinnear in pivotal roles, ‘Strange But True’ makes for an eerie yet thoughtful watch.
 SPOILERS AHEAD.

 Strange But True Plot Synopsis

 The movie begins with a heavily pregnant Melissa turning up unannounced at the doorstep of her late boyfriend Ronnie’s house.
 She is greeted, somewhat hesitantly, by Ronnie’s brother, Phillip Chase, and mother, Charlene Chase.
-There is unresolved tension between the three, on part of Ronnie’s tragic death on the night of a prom party he attended with Melissa, over five years back.
+There is an unresolved tension between the three, on the part of Ronnie’s tragic death on the night of a prom party he attended with Melissa over five years back.
 The tension intensifies when Melissa proceeds to drop a bomb on the Chases: she believes the father of her child to be Ronnie.
 Melissa reveals to the Chases that she has only ever been with one man her whole life: Ronnie.
-Charlene and Phillip, are perturbed, to say the least.
+Charlene and Phillip are perturbed.

 Over the course of the film, Melissa, Charlene, and Phillip attempt to unravel the mystery of Melissa’s baby, in the process uncovering several others.
 Charlene learns that her ex-husband, Richard, has been paying for Melissa’s accommodation.
 Phillip learns that Melissa has previously shown a keen interest in reincarnation and communicating with spirits.
 Melissa learns that Phillip has long-since felt lost and aimless after the death of his brother.
 The film culminates in yet another startling discovery the Chases make about Melissa’s adoptive parents, Bill and Gail.

 Throughout, the movie is interspersed with poignant flashbacks of that fateful prom night.
-We see each of the characters’ past joy through the lens of their present trauma.
+We see each character’s past joy through the lens of their present trauma.
 The technique works beautifully and director Athale achieves his desired effect of stinging melancholia.

 Who is the father of Melissa’s baby?

-When stripped of its cheap thrills, ‘Strange But True’ also shows its feminist undertones.
+When stripped of its cheap thrills, ‘Strange But True’ shows feminist undertones.
 Right from the get-go, Melissa emerges as an easy scapegoat.
-The characters, at first, treat her with suspicion and incredulity.
+At first, the characters treat her with suspicion and incredulity.
 Athale depicts how easily women’s personal narratives can skew opinion and cause bias.
 There are no perfect victims, and Melissa is certainly not one of them.
 Her complicated past makes it easy and convenient for other characters to cast aspersions on her character and motives.

 What becomes of the Chase family?

 Instead of giving up and accepting defeat in the face of Bill’s menacing actions, Phillip does the opposite.
 With all the strength he can muster, he attempts to overpower Bill and escape his clutches.
 Phillip’s renewed hope for life at the end of the movie remains in stark contrast to his despondent, nihilistic self at the beginning.
-Athale gives shape to Phillip’s character arc beautifully and commendably.
+Athale beautifully and commendably gives shape to Phillip’s character arc.

 Charlene, too, starts off on an embittered, resentful foot.
 The loss of her youngest son has created in her a defense mechanism of unfiltered sarcasm and barely disguised repulsion.
 But over the course of the film, she begins to tear down her defenses piece by piece, culminating in her accepting and lovingly caring for Melissa’s child.

 Throughout the movie, Bill’s character is somewhat of an enigma, albeit a sociopathic one.
 We know only that he, too, carries with him the loss of the child he never had.
-When Bill and Gail attempted to bring a child into the world in their heyday, they learned that Gail would never be able to conceive.
+When Bill and Gail attempt to bring a child into the world in their heyday, they learn that Gail will never be able to conceive.
 This has, perhaps, been a determinant of the person he goes on to become.

-But once you cut the storytelling flab, the movie fittingly mediates on some of the simplest and purest aspects of life and death, and the past and present.
+But once you cut the storytelling flab, the movie fittingly mediates on some of the simplest and purest aspects of life and death, as well as the past and present.
 Athale and Searles ask us to let go of the inhibitions that bind us to our pasts.
-‘Strange But True’ compels us to look beyond the past, but before the future.
+‘Strange But True’ compels us to look beyond the past but before the future.
 It asks us to live large in the present.

 Read More: 20 Best Thrillers of All Time